 - Choose System Maintenance > Restore.
 The Restore CommandCenter screen appears, displaying a list of backup files available to CC-SG.
 You can see the type of backup, the date of the backup, the description, what CC-SG version it was made from, and the size of the backup file. - 2.
 If you want to restore from a backup stored off of the CC-SG system, you must first upload the backup file to CC-SG.
-Optional.

-- a.
+Optional. - a.
 Click Upload. - b.
 Browse for the backup file, and select it in the dialog window.
 You can retrieve the file from anywhere on your client's network. - c.
 Click Open to upload this file to CC-SG.
 When complete, the backup file appears in the Available Backups table. - 3.
 Select the backup file you want to restore in the Available Backups table. - 4.
 If applicable, select what kind of restore you want to perform from this backup: - Standard Restores only critical Data to CC-SG.
-This includes CC-SG configuration information, Device and Node configurations, and User configurations. - Full Restores all Data, Logs, firmware, and Application Files stored in the backup file.
-This requires that a full backup was made for the file. - Custom Allows you to specify which components of the backup to restore to CC-SG by checking them in the Restore Options area.
-Select each of the following to include them in the restore: - Restore Data CC-SG configuration, Device and Node configuration, and User Data. - Restore Logs Error logs and event reports stored on CC-SG - Restore CC Firmware Stored firmware files used for updating the CC-SG server itself. - Restore Firmware binaries Stored firmware files used for updating Raritan devices managed by CC-SG. - Restore Applications Stored applications used by CC-SG to connect users to nodes. - 5.
+This includes CC-SG configuration information, Device and Node configurations, and User configurations.
+See What is the difference between Full backup and Standard backup? (on page 196) - Full Restores all Data, Logs, firmware, and Application Files stored in the backup file.
+See What is the difference between Full backup and Standard backup? (on page 196) This requires that a full backup was made for the file.
+Look at the Type column in the Available Backups table to see what full backups are available. - Custom Allows you to specify which components of the backup to restore to CC-SG by checking them in the Restore Options area.
+Select each of the following to include them in the restore:

+- Restore Data CC-SG configuration, Device and Node configuration, and User Data.
+Selecting Data restores the Standard backup portion of a Full backup file.
+See What is the difference between Full backup and Standard backup? (on page 196) - Restore Logs Error logs and event reports stored on CC-SG - Restore CC Firmware Stored firmware files used for updating the CC-SG server itself. - Restore Firmware binaries Stored firmware files used for updating Raritan devices managed by CC-SG. - Restore Applications Stored applications used by CC-SG to connect users to nodes. - 5.
 Type the number of minutes (from 0-60) that CC-SG will wait before performing the restore operation in the "Restore after (min.)" field.
 This gives users time to complete their work and log out.